Louisiana Tech vs. Southern Miss NCAA Football Odds, Plays and Insights | November 19, 2021

 Southern Miss Stats and Trends

-- Thus far this season Southern Miss has two wins against the spread.
+- Southern Miss has two wins against the spread in 10 games this year.

-- This year, the Golden Eagles have just one against the spread win in three games as an underdog of 16.5 points or more.
+- The Golden Eagles have covered the spread once this season when underdogs by 16 points or more (in three chances).

-- Southern Miss' games this season have gone over the total in just two out of 10 opportunities (20%).
+- Southern Miss' games this season have hit the over on only two of 10 set point totals (20%).

 - The Golden Eagles average 202.8 fewer yards per game (245.7) than the Bulldogs allow per contest (448.5).